rks101/isdp/README.md

 Cybersecurity is relevant to everyone in the modern world, including a strong password policy to protect individual emails and workplaces or organizations needing to protect both devices and data from damage and accidental leakage.

 Note:- You get to be aware of constant surveillance, not just web browsers, but even cameras around you, because good Cameras watch you at 3 meters, and people, even with science and technology backgrounds, are hellbent on justifying cameras in offices/rooms too with absolutely no regard to your mental health or data privacy.
 They can do so to boost purchases or justify investments and are very good at it!
-You can speak up before it reaches your doors.
-Speak for data collection minimization.
+You can speak up before it reaches your doors, dorms, or residence.
+Speak up for data collection minimization.

   * [ISDP](#isdp)